-If you have kids you’ll know one of the biggest challenges every day is getting everyone out the door on time.
+If you have kids you’ll know one of the biggest challenges every day is getting everyone out of the door on time.
 Whether you have work and school to get to, or just an early morning appointment, getting out the house will most likely be full of tantrums, shouting and possibly a little bit of bribery.

 I’m not going to pretend we have no stress in the mornings, but there are a few things I’ve found make the morning rush go a little bit smoother.

 So here are my top tips to make your mornings easier in the hope they may help you to get out of the house in the mornings with a little less stress.
 You can also download my Morning Checklist to help you and your family get more organised in the mornings.

 Do as much preparation as you can before you go to bed.

 Even if you’re shattered and just want to crash, it’s worth staying up a little bit later to reduce headaches in the morning.

-- Make lunches, pack bags, check you have enough bread, and pop everything in the fridge ready to just grab in the morning.
+- Pack the lunchboxes, check you have enough bread and pop everything in the fridge ready to just grab in the morning.

 - Lay out the breakfast things.
-You don’t want to be rushing round trying to find spoons when you’re already late, and older children can pour their cereal out themselves if everything is in front of them ready.
+You don’t want to be rushing around trying to find spoons when you’re already late, and older children can pour their cereal out themselves if everything is in front of them ready.

 - Get clothes ironed and laid out, including underwear so no one is hunting for a missing sock when you should have already left the house.